Voice is everything.

 But the best authors can invent new voices from scratch.

-In the PANTHEON series, our main character Bitteric definitely has a voice.
+In The Great Wish for a Good Spice Tea, our main character Bitteric definitely has a voice.
 He’s sarcastic and self-deprecating.
 He’s just a little bit of an asshole, especially to his daughter.
 But mostly he’s bumbling, confused, trying to follow his plan but without any particular skills to speak of.
 Without these things, the humor wouldn’t work.
-A lot of the humor in PANTHEON relies on shock value, comedic misdirection, and incongruity.
+A lot of the humor in Spice Tea relies on shock value, comedic misdirection, and incongruity.
 These things work better when the character himself is just as wacky as the style of jokes.

 Why voice matters